microsoft/BotFramework-Composer/docs/interruptions.md

 **Better expereince**

+<a id="s-g-1"></a>

 > [SDK-feature-gap] This experience needs an SDK change to introduce a `onMaxTurn` message to the user that communicates that the bot has set a default value.
-Solution would be to introduce a `MaxCountPrompt` that is issued when max count is hit.
+Solution would be to introduce a `MaxCountResponse` that is issued when max count is hit.

+<a id="s-g-2"></a>

 > [SDK-feature-gap] Need a streamlined way to access an action's properties.
 E.g. I should be able to say something like `Sorry, I'm not getting it.
 For now, I'll set your age to {~defaultValue}`.
 Where `~defaultValue` maps to `dialog.instance.defaultValue`.